-Join us for our 2014 Celebration of Hope and Caring on Wednesday, March 12.
-We will be marking ten years of work in Somerville, MA, honoring Mayor Joseph Curtatone and the City of Somerville.
-Co-hosts John Connolly and Mary Jo Rossetti invite you to the festivities at the Center for Arts at the Armory.
-For tickets and sponsorships, click here.
-See what's up at our Silent Auction.
+Many thanks to everyone who supported Teen Empowerment's 2014 Celebration of Hope and Caring on March 12 as we marked ten years of work in Somerville, MA, and honored Mayor Joseph Curtatone and the City of Somerville.
+We particularly want to thank co-hosts John Connolly and Mary Jo Rossetti for their help in making the evening a great success, and Mayor Curtatone for his heartfelt words of support for Teen Empowerment and for positive youth development programming.
 Read about TE's Somerville program in the Somerville Journal.

 Read or listen to Teen Empowerment youth talking to WGBH about their lives and their neighborhoods: Dorchester, Roxbury Teens Resist Routine of Violence.